THC Oil Consistency & CBD Oil Thickness (Viscosity Guide)

 May 08 2025 – Denis G

-If you've ever had a vape pen hit too harshly, leak unexpectedly, or produce little to no vapor, chances are the problem wasn’t the device—it was the oil inside.
+If you’ve ever had a vape pen hit too harshly, leak unexpectedly, or produce little to no vapor, the culprit probably wasn’t the hardware—it was the oil viscosity.

-One of the most overlooked factors in cannabis vaping is oil viscosity—how thick or thin the oil is.
-Both THC oil consistency and CBD oil thickness can drastically affect how well your cartridge performs.
-Understanding how to match your oil to your hardware is key to avoiding clogging, leaking, and the dreaded burnt hit.
+Viscosity—how thick or thin your THC or CBD oil is—directly affects how well your cartridge wicks, heats, and delivers vapor.
+Learning how to match your oil’s consistency to your vape hardware can save you from clogging, leaking, and the dreaded burnt hit.

 So, What Exactly Is Viscosity?